 1. God focuses on individuals.

-Three-year-old kids wander to lostness.
-Our God allows humanity to nimble our way to lostness.
+Three-year-old kids wander to the point where they often get lost.
+Our God allows humanity to nimble our way to “lostness.”
 God allows for process.
-We as the youth workers need to be OK that we are the planters of the seeds.
-We are not in a business that produces an overnight product.
+We as the youth workers need to be okay that we’re the planters of the seeds.
+We aren’t in a business that produces an overnight product.

 God is the greatest seeker of all time.
-Jesus Christ in on the move seeking the lost.
-We get to follow him.
-We get to walk with him.
-We don’t fall into a typical evangelism, we have to pursue it!
+Jesus Christ is on the move, seeking the lost.
+We get to follow him and walk with him.
+Instead of falling into typical evangelism, we have to pursue it!